board707/DMD_STM32/README.md

 Versions
 ---------
+(12 Feb 2023 - v1.0.0)  - New panel template model with multiparameter specialization

-(09 Feb 2023 - v0.9.5)  - Add new template for 32x16 s2 panel for user @xorro.
+(09 Feb 2023 - v0.9.5)  - Add new template for 32x16 s2 panel.
 Some minor errors and warnings fixed.

-(31 Dec 2022 - v0.9.4)  - Fix drawHbyte bug with bsize > 255, add Turkish fonts and examples

-(24 Dec 2022 - v0.9.3)  - Bug fixes for v0.9.2, new RGB panels added - 32x32 s16 and 32x32 s8

-(12 Dec 2022 - v0.9.2)  - Monochrome panels support for RP2040-based boards (Parallel connection mode), bug fixes
+(12 Dec 2022 - v0.9.2)  - Monochrome panels support for RP2040-based boards (Parallel connection mode)

 (16 Sep 2022 - v0.9.0)  - Add support of RP2040-based boards (RGB modes only) and using the DMA in the RGB modes for STM32F4 boards